telliott99/MyUnix/git2-usage.rst

      + 1e32a64...cd0b0c1 master -> master (forced update)
     >

-Check for diffs with the local repo
+Check for diffs between the remote and the local repo

 .. sourcecode:: bash